I've a question about a programme or music

 Why do you play some current music?

-I've heard one oldie played a few times on Boom Radio
+I've heard one oldie/artist played a lot

 Why do you play some current songs frequently?

-They are not frequent compared to many stations!
+They're not frequent compared to many stations!
 We do play them more often to help all listeners get to know them - just like your favourite oldies.
 Sometimes it takes a few times of hearing a new song before it really clicks.
 And, whilst we love loyal listeners, most people listen for under an hour a day.
-We get no money for playing them - they are just like every other record - we pay to play them for you!

 Why do you have news every hour?